saymrwulf/zipline/notes.md

-2024-02-21T00:40:00 - Quick fix, referencing a known issue from the official repo (zipline) 2024-02-21T17:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2024-02-21T07:58:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline)
+2024-02-21T00:40:00 - Quick fix, referencing a known issue from the official repo (zipline) 2024-02-21T17:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2024-02-21T07:58:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2024-02-21T07:07:00 - Quick fix, referencing a known issue from the official repo (zipline)